Tatatofly/Tatatofly/README.md

 - :computer: I’m currently working at [PunaMusta Digital Oy][work-website]
 - :zap: I’m currently learning WordPress
 - :rocket: I’m looking to collaborate with other content creators
-- :mortar_board: 2020 Goals: Graduating from the University of Jyväskylä
+- :mortar_board: 2020 Goals: Graduating from the [University of Jyväskylä][degree-website]

 ### Connect with me: